entigolabs/entigo-infralib-agent/README.md

 Agent uses default cloud provider encryption settings if no encryption module is present in config.

 Currently, infralib only supports customer provided encryption in AWS with KMS.
 When KMS module is present in the config file, agent will use the KMS arn from the module terraform output to configure the S3 bucket and CloudWatch log groups to use KMS by default.
 Agent will also use the KMS when creating Parameter Store parameters and Secret Manager secrets.
 Agent applies those changes only when a previous execution has successfully applied the KMS module.
 Meaning, only objects that have been put in S3 after the KMS module was applied will be encrypted with it.

+Oracle Cloud manages encryption differently: the agent provisions and owns its own KMS vault and key automatically and uses it to encrypt the state bucket and every Vault-stored parameter and secret.
+It does not consume a KMS module from the config (the encryption module and customer-provided key apply to AWS only), so no encryption configuration is required.

 ### Scheduling